dwyl/hapi-auth-jwt2/README.md

 ## Usage

-We have tried to make this plugin a user (developer) friendly as possible, but if anything is unclear,
+We tried to make this plugin as user (developer) friendly as possible, but if anything is unclear, please submit any questions as issues on GitHub:

-please submit any questions as issues on GitHub: https://github.com/dwyl/hapi-auth-jwt2/issues
+https://github.com/dwyl/hapi-auth-jwt2/issues

 ### Install from NPM